Awais-Asghar/Human-Following-Robot/README.md

-# Line-Following Robot with IR Sensors and Motor Control
+# Human-Following Robot

 ## Overview

-This project uses an Arduino to create a line-following robot.
+This project uses an Arduino to create a human-following robot.
 The robot uses three IR sensors to detect the path and control the motors to follow the line.
 Additionally, the robot stops when a human is detected using the IR sensors.

 ## Features

-- **Line Following**: The robot follows a line using three IR sensors.
 - **Motor Control**: The robot has precise control over its motors to move forward, turn left, or turn right.
 - **Human Detection**: The robot stops when a human is detected using the IR sensors.